Prenuptial Agreements Lawyer Los Angeles

 For relevant California Statutes, please see The Uniform Premarital Agreement Act.

-At Fernandez & Karney, we have over 100 years of combined experience helping couples seeking a prenuptial or postnuptial agreement.
+At Fernandez & Karney, we have over 100 years of combined experience helping couples seeking a prenuptial agreement.
 We are Certified Family Law Specialists, which means you will have highly experienced attorneys working on your family law matter.
 Call today for a free consultation.